wp-plugins/custom-metadata/readme.txt

 3. Adding custom columns is also easy.
 You can go with a default display, or specify your own output callback

 == Changelog ==

+= 0.7.1 =

+* fix a bug where non-image file upload path doesn't get inserted into the input when clicking Insert into Post from the media manager
+* add 'editor' and 'richtext' as synonyms of 'wysiwyg' field type

 = 0.7 =